210712-Richard/ellis.delgado.p1/Project01/gameplan.md

 		- Lets figure out if we need to create an object for the reimbursements
 		- Lets see if we can get the User services started

+*08/04*
+	- lets get the reimbursements going
+	- lets upload a file to aws
+	- lets view said file